iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/path-tool.md

 ![](../../../.gitbook/assets/iVP_path_tool_mouse_icon.jpg)

-To create a path, **left-click on a position** in the [2D-panel](../user-interface/the-2d-panel.md).
+To create a path, **left click on a position** in the [2D-panel](../user-interface/the-2d-panel.md) or [3D-panel](../user-interface/the-3d-panel.md).
 A small circle will appear, marking the spot of the click and functioning as the first measurement point.
 When the mouse is moved after the click, a line will appear between the measurement point and the mouse pointer.
-To set a new measurement point, simply **left-click on another position** in the [2D-panel](../user-interface/the-2d-panel.md).
+To set a new measurement point, simply **left click on another position** in either the [2D-panel](../user-interface/the-2d-panel.md) or [3D-panel](../user-interface/the-3d-panel.md).

 ![](../../../.gitbook/assets/iVP_path_tool_draw_path_line_new.jpg)